lboel/pavloviaR/README.md

 #### Legal Disclosure
 I am not part of the official PsychoPy-Team.
-Please use this package carefully (especially the access-tokens like passwords and should be handled with caution)
+Please use this package carefully (especially the access-tokens are like passwords and should be handled with caution)